There Goes Another Love Song

 "There Goes Another Love Song" is a song by the American Southern rock band Outlaws.
 Written by Hughie Thomasson and Monte Yoho, it is the opening track and lead single from the band's 1975 debut album Outlaws.
-It became a Top 40 hit, peaking at number 34 on the Billboard Hot 100, and peaked at #30 in November 1975 in the Netherlands.
+It became a top 40 hit, peaking at number 34 on the Billboard Hot 100, and at number 30 in the Netherlands in November 1975.

 Background and composition

 The song was written by Hughie Thomasson and Monte Yoho.
 Thomasson's voice is the one commonly associated with the group because he sang two of the band's most popular songs, "There Goes Another Love Song" and "Green Grass and High Tides".

 Release and reception

 The song was generally well received by music critics.
-Ronnie D. Lankford, Jr. of Allmusic called it one of The Outlaws' best songs, while the Associated Press called it a "rock anthem".
+Ronnie D. Lankford, Jr. of AllMusic called it one of the Outlaws' best songs, while the Associated Press called it a "rock anthem".
 However, not all reviews were positive.
 Marley Brant was confused as to why the song was released as a single in the first place, as he thought it was "slightly inconsequential".